Lanreotide (Somatuline® Depot)

 Pain at the Injection Site

 Pain, itching, or a lump may occur at the injection site.
-This will resolve.
-The injection site should be alternated between your left and right buttocks from month to month.
-The medication should be removed from the refrigerator by your provider 30 minutes prior to administration.
+This will get better on its own.
+The injection site should be alternated (switched) between your left and right buttocks from month to month.
+The medication should be removed from the refrigerator by your provider 30 minutes before administration.

 Side effects such as diarrhea, bloating, gas, and abdominal pain were reported in studies.
-It is difficult to tell if these are related to the medication or the disease, so discuss them with your doctor or nurse.
-If these occur, they typically stop within 1-4 days of the injection and decrease with long-term treatment.
+You may also have steatorrhea (too much fat in your stools) and discolored stools.
+This may be caused by a change in pancreatic enzymes while on this medication. lt is hard to tell if these effects are related to the medication or the disease, so talk about them with your care team.
+If these occur, they often stop within 1 to 4 days of the injection and decrease with long-term treatment.

 Nausea and/or Vomiting

-Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
+Talk to your care team so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy, or acidic foods (lemons, tomatoes, oranges).
-Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
+Try antacids (such as milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.

 Heart Problems